Andres95123/WindowsActivator/README.md

 === Confirmation  ===

-	4. Confirm your crack selecting the option 4 (4 - Ver caducidad Windows) and seeing your key expiraation date (At this point, you have already cracked Windows Succesfully).
+	4.1.
+Confirm your crack selecting the option 4 (4 - Ver caducidad Windows) and seeing your key expiraation date (At this point, you have already cracked Windows Succesfully).

+	4.2.
+You may restart to eliminate Windows WaterMark

 	5. Give this app a STAR ;)